-The Main Street of White Roding showing The Black Horse Inn (UK Pub History) group of eight villages situated about an hour north east of London, midway to Cambridge.
-They apparently originate from a single Anglo Saxon settlement from around the Sixth Century (Rollason, 2008).
+The Main Street of White Roding showing The Black Horse Inn UK Pub History are a group of eight villages situated about 35 miles north east of London, midway to Cambridge.
+They originate from a single Anglo Saxon settlement established around the Sixth Century (Rollason, 2008).

 Over the 160 years from 1801-1961 the population of White Roding fluctuated between 300 and 500.
-In 1841 when Francis came to Australia, it reached its maximum population of 520.
+In 1841 a year after Francis came to Australia, it reached its maximum population of 520.
 In 1831, 88 (75%) out of the 123 males over the age of twenty who resided in the village were engaged in agriculture-mostly as farm labourers, and a further 20 (16%) were involved in retail and handicrafts-referring to the many workers in small businesses who sold products at the front of their shop and made them at the back, including bakers and butchers.
 (A vision of Britain through time)

-Above is a picture of the main street of White Roding taken in about 1900, showing the Black Horse Inn, which existed in Francis' time-having been built in the sixteenth century (UK Pub History).
+Above is a picture of the main street of White Roding taken in about 1900 showing the Black Horse Inn, which was built in the sixteenth century and was operational in Francis' time (UK Pub History).

 White Roding has few claims to fame, however The Anglican church where Francis was baptised in January 1821-The Norman church of St Martin's-began construction in the late 11th century, with additions in the 13th, 15th and 16th centuries.
-The white stone the church is built from is said to have given White Roding its name (White Roding Parish Plan, 2009).
+The white stone the church is built from is said to have given White Roding its name (White Roding Parish Council, 2009).
 It has been recorded that for reasons unknown, the grandeur of the church far outweighed the importance of the modest village of White Roding.

+Melbourne 1840

-Melbourne 1840 In 1840 when the nineteen year old Francis arrived in Melbourne as an unassisted migrant, the settlement of Port Philip (Melbourne) was barely five years old.
+In 1840 when the nineteen-year-old Francis arrived in Melbourne as an unassisted migrant, the settlement of Port Philip (Melbourne) was barely five years old.
 The population at the time was 4,500.
-As can be seen from the illustration of Melbourne below (Adamson, 1841), when Francis arrived it was very much a pioneer town.
-At this time land for squatting in upcountry Victoria was readily available for those who could show they had
+As can be seen from the illustration of Melbourne below, when Francis arrived it was very much a pioneer town (Adamson, 1841).

+At this time land for squatting in upcountry Victoria was

+readily available for those who could show they had occupied it and made improvements.
+It is recorded in Alexander Sutherland's Victoria and its Metropolis (1888) that Francis, on arriving in Port Phillip "went at once to the country, and took the management of a sheep run for about two years" (p.514).
+This was most likely in the

+(FamilySearch)

-St Martins Anglican Church White Roding (FamilySearch) occupied it and made improvements.
-It is recorded in Alexander Sutherland's Victoria and its Metropolis (1888) that Francis, on arriving in Port Phillip "went at once to the country, and took the management of a sheep run for about two years" (Sutherland, 1888, p.514).
-It appears this was most likely in the King River area about 40 km south west of Wangaratta.
-The Superintendent's Correspondence Files 1839-1851 record him as a squatter in the Murray District on the Hurdle Creek Run (a tributary of the King River) in 1841 (McRae, n.d.)
-The Colonial Directory also lists him as a 'settler' in the Murray region, in 1843 and 1844 and 1847.
-Adding some weight to this Sutherland records him as having 'held' a station on the King River in 1850 (Sutherland, 1888).
-It would appear likely that while he lived and conducted business as a butcher in Fitzroy in the early 1850s, he also maintained a property
+King River area about 40 km south west of Wangaratta.
+The Superintendent's Correspondence Files 1839-1851 record Francis as a squatter in the Murray District on the Hurdle Creek (a tributary of the King River) Run in 1841 (McRae, n.d.)
+The Colonial Directory also lists him as a 'settler' in the Murray region, in 1843, 1844 and 1847.
+Sutherland also records him as having 'held' a station on the King River in 1850 (Sutherland, 1888).
+It appears that while he came to live and conduct business as a butcher in Fitzroy in the mid-1840s, he also continued to maintain a cattle property near the Murray, likely supplying meat for his City business.

-Melbourne 1840-1841 John Adamson (State Library of Victoria) near the Murray.
+Melbourne 1840-1841 John Adamson (State Library of Victoria)